johnstorey/blog/source/_posts/2014-07-31-drupal-7-services-7-dot-x-3-dot-7.markdown

 ## /api/user/login.

-This part is simple.
+This part is simple, but the key to everything.
 POST to the /user/login resource on your endpoint.

 1. No Drupal specific headers.
 2. The POST should work with a header of Content-Type =  application/json, but I always need to set it to application/x-www-urlencoded.
 I have no idea why.
 3. In the requestbody set the values for username and password.
 4. You will get back a login response with session_name, sessid, and token parameters.
 5. In all subsequent calls set the following headers
-  1. Cookie must be set to <session_name>=<sessid>.
-Yes, session_name and sessid become the value, separated by an equal sign.
+  1. 'Cookie' must be set to '<session_name>=<sessid>'.
+That is: set the value of Cookie to session_name and sessid, separated by an equal sign.
-  2. Set X-CSRF-Token to <token>.
+  2. 'Set X-CSRF-Token' to '<token>'.

 You are done -- Drupal now knows who your client is logged in as.